Restriction theorems for $\mu$-(semi)stable framed sheaves: Harder-Narasimhan filtration

 \section{Harder-Narasimhan filtration}

-In this section we construct the Harder-Narasimhan filtration for a framed sheaf.
+In this section we construct the Harder-Narasimhan filtration for a $d$-dimensional framed sheaf $\mathcal{E}=(E,\alpha)$ with nonzero framing.
+For the unframed case, we refer to \cite[Definition 1.3.2 and Theorem 1.3.4]{book:huybrechtslehn2010}.
 We adapt the techniques used by Harder and Narasimhan in the case of vector bundles on curves (see \cite{art:hardernarasimhan1974}).
-When the framing sheaf has rank zero, the rank of the kernel of the framing is equal to the rank of the sheaf and because of this fact we get a more involved characterization of the Harder-Narasimhan filtration than in the nonframed case (as one can see in Proposition \ref{prop:condequi}).
-The characterization of the Harder-Narasimhan filtration when the framing sheaf has positive rank is similar to the nonframed case (see Theorem 1.3.4 in \cite{book:huybrechtslehn2010}).
+When $\mathrm{Im}\:\alpha$ is a $d$-torsion sheaf, the multiplicity of $\ker\alpha$ is equal to the multiplicity of $E$ and because of this fact we get a more involved characterization of the Harder-Narasimhan filtration than in the nonframed case (as one can see in Proposition \ref{prop:condequi}).
+The characterization of the Harder-Narasimhan filtration when $\mathrm{Im}\:\alpha$ has dimension $d$ is similar to the nonframed case (see \cite[Theorem 1.3.4]{book:huybrechtslehn2010}).

-In this section we consider separately the case in which the rank of the framing sheaf $F$ is zero or positive.

-In the first case, we can have two types of torsion sheaves as graded factors of the Harder-Narasimhan filtration of a framed sheaf $(E,\alpha)$: the torsion subsheaf $T(E)$ of $E$ and the quotient $\sfrac{E}{\ker\alpha}.$ In the second case, the only torsion sheaf that can appear as a graded factor of the Harder-Narasiham filtration is the torsion subsheaf.
+Therefore we consider separately whether $\beta_d(\mathrm{Im}\:\alpha)$ is zero or positive.
+In the first case, we can have two types of $d$-torsion sheaves as graded factors of the Harder-Narasimhan filtration of $\mathcal{E}$: $T_{d-1}(E)\subset E$ and the quotient $E/\ker\alpha.$ In the second case, the only $d$-torsion sheaf that can appear as a graded factor of the Harder-Narasiham filtration is $T_{d-1}(E).$